build-trust/ockam/documentation/use-cases/end-to-end-encryption-through-kafka/README.md

 # End-to-End Encryption through Kafka

 In this guide, we'll show two programs called Alice and Bob.
 Alice and Bob will send each other messages, over the network, via a cloud service, through Kafka.
-They will mutually authenticate each other and will have a cryptographic guarantee that the _integrity, authenticity, and confidentiality_ of their messages is protected _end-to-end_.
+In our [example](#example), Alice and Bob will mutually authenticate each other and will have a cryptographic guarantee that the _integrity, authenticity, and confidentiality_ of their messages is protected _end-to-end_.

 The Kafka instance, the intermediary cloud service and attackers on the network will not be able to see or change the contents of en-route messages.
 The application data in Kafka would be encrypted.